-Appendix B

-The Becket School Equality Objectives
+Appendix B The Becket School Equality Objectives

 Equality strand Equality objective Action(s) How will the impact of the action be monitored?
 Who is responsible for implementing?
-Success indicators Race Gender Disability To monitor and analyse regularly students' progress by race, gender and disability and to act on any trends in the data that require additional support for students. use data to plan intervention where Progress data will be analysed by race, gender and disability using school data systems.
-Assistant Headteacher (Progress) / Data Manager / Leaders of Learning, Progress Leaders.)
+Success indicators Race Gender Disability To monitor and analyse regularly students' progress by race, gender and disability and to act on any trends in the data that require additional support for students.
+Senior Leaders, Progress Leaders and Leaders of Learning will use data to plan intervention where needed.
+Regular Data Drops for Leaders of Learning and analysed by SLT/LOL in QA Progress data analysed by SLT in exam windows Key groups identified and interventions put in place - study groups, additional literacy, study initiatives and mentoring Progress data will be analysed by race, gender and disability using school data systems.
+Year 11 strategy overview document shows how monitoring will take place Year 11 strategy meetings in place Assistant Headteacher (Progress Leaders / Data Manager / Leaders of Learning .)
 Data will be analysed and used to plan additional support where required.
-Gender The objective is to raise males achievement so that the gender gap reduces.
-Current Y11 data will be analysed by Senior Leaders, Leaders of Learning and the Y11 Progress leader.
-Proactive intervention such as mentoring programmes and tailored intervention sessions will target students with lowerthan-expected progress projections.
-Data will be analysed for those students that took part in the intervention programmes.
-Y11 Progress Progress measures for males will increase so that the gender gap is reduced.
+Additional support will be put in place to meet needs of selected groups.
+Student voice feedback shows positive impact Monitor, analyse and track any trends around behavioural incidents involving race, gender or disability Review bullying register and analyse via equality strand Address incidents via whole year group assemblies/TBW updates Student feedback Assistant Headteacher (Behaviour) Progress leaders Reduction in incidents